Vistahm/cli-downloader/README.md

 For canelling the download process all you have to do it just pressing `Ctrl + C`.

 For pausing, I tried to implement the `Ctrl + P` method but it didn't work because `SSL_read` is a blocking call and it does not natively support pausing.
 Although I managed make it somehow work by freezing the terminal, but the download process itself couldn't be stopped.
-I even tried `Ctrl + Z` which is terminal's default for suspend signal (`SIGTSTP`), but that didn't work either.

 ## Contributing